Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Appendix

 From \eqref{eq:LD_lam} and \eqref{eq:LD_sub_lam}, and using the facts

 and $L({Q}(T+1))\ge 0$, we have

 \end{proof}

-In what follows we focus on bounding the regret component which is due the bandit learning algorithm.
-Denote by $y^*(t)=(y^*_{i,j}(t), i\in\I(t), j\in \J)$ the solution of the optimization problem \eqref{eq:weighted} with the mean reward estimates $\hat{r}_{i,j}$ replaced with the true mean rewards $r_{i,j}$.
-We use a bound for $G(t)$ in terms of two variables quantifying the gap between true and estimated mean rewards as given in the following lemma.
-This lemma was established in \cite{hsu2021integrated}.
+In what follows, we focus on bounding the regret component attributed to the bandit learning algorithm.
+Denote by $y^*(t)=(y^*_{i,j}(t):i\in\I(t), j\in \J)$ the solution of the optimization problem \eqref{eq:weighted} with the true mean rewards $r_{i,j}$ in the place of the mean reward estimates $\tilde{r}_{i,j}$.
+We employ a bound for $G(t)$ in terms of two variables quantifying the gap between true and estimated mean rewards, as provided in the following lemma.

 \begin{lemma} The following bound holds for all $t\ge 1$,

 where